-Systems to effectively communicate critical information and risks when they emerge or change are used to ensure safe patient care.
+Systems to effectively communicate critical information and risks when they emerge, or change are used to ensure safe patient care.

-Consumer outcome: My service provider is able to escalate care when required and in a timely way.
+The people and the Service involved in my care are able to escalate care when required and in a timely way.

-Item Action Communicating critical information 6.08 Clinicians and multidisciplinary teams use clinical communication processes to effectively communicate critical information, alerts and risks, in a timely way, to patients and clinicians who make decisions about ongoing healthcare 6.09 The service provider ensures there are communication processes for patients, to directly communicate critical information and risks about care to clinicians
+Item ction Communicating critical information O8 Clinicians and multidisciplinary teams use clinical communication processes to effectively communicate critical information, alerts a in a timely way, to patients and clinicians who make decisions at ongoing healthcare and risks, O9 The Service ensures there are communication processes for pat directly communicate critical information and risks about care to